GoteoFoundation/goteo/docs/UPGRADE.md

 mysql -u your_user -p your_password < db/upgrade/upgrade-from- v3.0e-to-v3.0.1.sql
 ```

-However, we haven't tested in any production database and very likely errors will be thrown.
+However, we haven't tested it in any production database and very likely errors will be thrown.
 Debugging info will be appreciated.